ome/omero_search_engine/docs/configuration/configuration_installation.rst

 * When the app runs for the first time, it looks for the application configuration file.

   * If the file does not exist, it will copy a default file to the user's home folder.
-  * The file contains some default values that the user should modify.
+  * The file contains some default values that can be modified by the user.

 * The user must install Elasticsearch_ before using the app.